wombleton/gitlaw-nz/acts/T/Trade Marks Act 2002.md

 ##### 134ZB Powers of Police

-*   Every member of the Police has all, and may exercise any, of the powers of an enforcement officer under this subpart.
+*   Every constable has all, and may exercise any, of the powers of an enforcement officer under this subpart.

     Section 134ZB: inserted, on 7 October 2011, by [section 18][401] of the Trade Marks Amendment Act 2011 (2011 No 71).